NREL/EnergyPlus/design/FY2024/NFP-90-1-Metrics-24-1.md

-# Additional ASHRAE Metrics Reporting in EnergyPlus 23-1
+# Additional ASHRAE Metrics Reporting in EnergyPlus 24-1
-**Digital Alchemy - Richard See & Brijendra Pratap Singh**
+** Digital Alchemy **

 **Revisions**
--   New Feature Proposal -- 25-November-2022
+-   New Feature Proposal -- 15-November-2023
--   New Feature Design & Updates -- (original) 06-December-22, 08-December-22, 14-December-22, 24-Jan-23, 8-Feb-23, 23-March
+-   New Feature Design & Updates -- (original) 15-November-23

 ## Justification for New Feature
-Many new metrics appear in the ASHRAE 90.1-2019 \[1\] standard.
+Many new metrics were established in the ASHRAE 90.1-2019 \[1\] standard.
 EnergyPlus should be updated to stay in-sync with these new metrics.

 ## Overview